 A half-hour later, we were on the road again.

 I remember mosquitos in South Carolina.
 A frog my oldest brother captured, then released.
 Red Florida clay hanging from cut out hillsides.
 A glass-bottomed boat ride.
 Peacocks, and watching alligator wrestling in the Everglades.
 And one night and day–a splurge–at Miami Beach.

 Eventually, I grew up to sit in the front seat for long trips.

 I learned not to “treat” a child in the back seat to chocolate milk.
 Within a short period of time, the child will be unhappy and no Yankee Candle air freshener can fix that aroma.

-I learned how hard it is to drive at night in the rain next to Jersey barriers, headlights glaring from the other lane, a young child rhythmically kicking the back of your seat.
+I learned how hard it is to drive at night in the rain next to Jersey barriers, with headlights glaring from the other lane and a young child rhythmically kicking the back of your seat.

 But I remember my five kids and me singing along as the radio crooned “All I need is a miracle; all I need is you.”
 And no one complained that I was off key or didn’t know the words.
 For a moment, we had splendid pitch.
 Quintessential harmony.